Do I need Workers' Comp for myself?

 Two people cleaning an office

-As a small business owner, you want to help protect your team from workplace injury and illness with workers’ compensation insurance.
-But what about your own protection?
-Have you ever wondered, “Do I need workers’ comp for myself?”
+As a small business owner, you want to help protect your team from workplace injuries and illnesses with workers’ compensation insurance.
+But what about you — do you need workers’ comp for yourself?

-Many benefits and drawbacks around adding yourself to your company policy should be considered before you take on the extra premium.
+Many business owners wonder if they should add themselves to their company’s policy.
+There are a few benefits and drawbacks to consider before you decide.
 Keep reading to learn why you may or may not want to add yourself to your policy.

 Jump ahead to learn: